-The 12th Annual Interprofessional Rural Health Professions Program (RHPP) Conference will be held on April 12th and 13th, 2024.
+The 12th Annual Interprofessional Rural Health Professions Program (RHPP) Conference will be held in April 2025.
+(This will be updated as soon as dates are available.)

 Attendance at the RHPP Conference is mandatory.
 This conference is an opportunity to learn about efforts to extend services to rural communities throughout Arizona.
 Information about the conference will be available at the following website: https://azahec.uahs.arizona.edu/events/12th-annual-interprofessional-rural-health-professions-program-conference.